Key Takeaways:

-What if a fraudster could steal money from your business in just a few seconds, and you did not even notice it?
+What if a fraudster could steal money from your business in seconds without being detected?

 What is AI Fraud Detection and Prevention?